Socivo/ember-cli-deploy-aws-codedeploy/README.md

 Your secret access key for accessKeyId above.

 #### region:
 Region associated with your EC2 instance, S3 Bucket and Code Deploy.
 By default, the same region will be used for S3 and Code Deploy.
-If you want to override settings for S3 and Code Deploy client individually, use advanced configuration below.
+If you want to override settings for S3 and Code Deploy client individually, use advanced configuration desribed later in this document.
 Please note that if you are using different regions, the setup must be supported on AWS.